aniketpoojari/Text-Summarization-GPT/README.md

 ## 📈 Evaluation

-- RMSE score is used to evaluate the pretrained model
+- Cross-Entropy score is used to evaluate the pretrained model
 - ROUGE-L score is used to evaluate the summary model

 ## 🎉 Results